 Smoky Mountain River Rat

-Pigeon Forge isn’t the only destination in the Smokies that provides fun for the whole family.
-Smoky Mountain River Rat is just a short drive away, offering two- and four-legged visitors the chance to spend a day on the Little River together.
+Smoky Mountain River Rat is just a short drive from Pigeon Forge in the Great Smoky Mountains, offering two- and four-legged visitors the chance to spend a day on the Little River together.
 Their shuttle service will take you up the river so you can tube back down on the calm, shaded waters, with a stretch of mini rapids along the way to add a little excitement to the trip.
 Dogs are welcome to hop in their own tube or float on your lap.
-The calmer tours that are suitable for dogs depart from Outpost A, taking approximately 1.5 to 2 hours to complete.
-Up the road from River Rat is Apple Valley Mountain Village Mountain Store.
-This pet-friendly store sells everything from quilts to hiking supplies and even provides treats for canine customers.
-Refuel at the Dancing Bean Coffee House next door before hopping on the 10-mile trail that winds through Townsend and circles back to the store.
+The calmer tours that are suitable for dogs depart from Outpost A, taking 1.5-2 hours to complete.

 S & B Tubing

 The Sugar River is as sweet as it sounds.
-Lined with shady trees and boasting pristine waters thanks to numerous cleanup projects in recent years, this picturesque tributary has fast become a model tubing destination in rural Wisconsin.
-S & B Tubing provides an alternative tubing experience for adventurous canines.
+Lined with shady trees and boasting pristine waters, this picturesque tributary has fast become a model tubing destination in rural Wisconsin.
+S & B Tubing in Albany provides an alternative tubing experience for adventurous canines.
 Your pup can travel by your side atop an upside-down cooler tube!
 The wooden base gives Fido a flat surface to stand on as you float along the calm waters.
 If he’s small enough, he can chill out on your lap instead.
-The shuttle bus can be a squeeze, so only bring your dog if he enjoys being around humans and other furry friends.
 After exploring the water from the river, enjoy its beauty from the land on the Sugar River State Trail.
-This National Recreation Trail stretches 24 miles through pretty farmland, woods, rolling hills and over 14 trestle bridges, offering a different perspective of the river from above.

 Located on the Congaree River in Columbia, Palmetto Outdoors offers a deluxe pet-friendly tubing package.
 The wide river is the perfect destination for big groups, especially if you’re floating on the company’s self-proclaimed “Cadillacs of the River.”
 These top-shelf tubes are large enough to fit a big pup and are lined with mesh on the bottom, so your dog’s paws will stay firmly on board.
-Trips take around 3 to 3.5 hours and cover 2 miles, depending on the water levels and weather.
+Trips take 2.5-3 hours and cover two miles, depending on the water levels and weather.
 After cruising in your Cadillac, enjoy a bite to eat in beautiful wooded surroundings on the patio at Dancing Bear Appalachian Bistro.

-Thanks to the ever-changing flow from the Canyon dam turbines, the Guadalupe River in Texas is a hugely popular tubing destination.
+Looking for something to do in Texas Hill Country with your pooch?
+Thanks to the ever-changing flow from the Canyon dam turbines, the Guadalupe River is a hugely popular tubing destination.
 Shanty Tubes offers two tubing tours along the idyllic and refreshing waters of the Guadalupe.
 Hop in the shuttle with your pup and get dropped off next to the Horseshoe Loop section.
-This tubing journey lasts between 1.5 to 2 hours and takes you down a section of the river lined with a variety of native trees and unusual cliffs formed by erosion.
-Tubers who aren’t fully satisfied when they come to the end of their first trip can go around again for no extra charge.
+This journey lasts between 1.5-2 hours and takes you down a section of the river lined with a variety of native trees and unusual cliffs formed by erosion.
+Tubers who aren’t satisfied when they come to the end can go around again for no extra charge.
 Alternatively, you can continue on to the 4th Crossing Bridge.
 This extended leg can take up to four hours to reach the pickup point.
-The last thing you want to do after an epic voyage like this is to eat a soggy sandwich from the cooler.
-Treat yourself to delicious Italian cuisine from nearby Gennaro’s Trattoria instead.
-They love pups and have a number of outdoor tables with views of Texas Hill country.
+Refuel on the pet-friendly patio at nearby Gennaro’s Trattoria.
+They love pups and have a number of outdoor tables with views across the countryside.

 Montana Whitewater Rafting Co.